Heritage Creek Farm & Education Center

 Why the name Heritage Creek?

-At Heritage Creek, we believe the art of agriculture has historic and cultural value worthy of preserving.
-We are rooted in the legacy and history of agriculture; gleaming the best from our roots and combining it with modern day knowledge to pursue a broad approach to food production.
+At Heritage Creek, we believe the art of agriculture holds historic and cultural significance worthy of preservation.
+We are rooted in the legacy and history of farming—drawing from our deep roots while integrating modern knowledge—to embrace a broad and sustainable approach to food production.

-Farm Camp activities
+Farm Camp Curriculum

-• Land stewardship
+• Land stewardship and sustainable practices

 • Environmental literacy